1905biswajit/NLP-MCQ-GEN/README.md

 Contributions are welcome!
 If you have any suggestions for improvements or new features, feel free to create an issue or submit a pull request.
 Please ensure your contributions align with the project's goals and adhere to the coding standards.

+## Contact

+For any questions or inquiries, please contact(mail to : karbiswajit396@gmail.com)

 ## Acknowledgements